kuzzleio/kuzzle-device-manager/doc/2/controllers/models/write-device/index.md

 - `model`: Device model name
 - `metadataMappings`: Mappings of the metadata in Elasticsearch format
 - `defaultValues`: Default values for the metadata-
-- `metadataDetails`: Metadata group, translations and editor hint (See [ MetadataDetails ](../../../concepts/metadatadetails/index.md))
+- `metadataDetails`: Translations, metadata group and editor hint (See [ MetadataDetails ](../../../concepts/metadatadetails/index.md))
 - `metadataGroups`: Groups list with translations for group name
 - `measures`: Array of measure definition.
 Each item define a `type` and `name` properties for the measure.